stadust/demonlist-guidelines/000_index/300_links.md

 # Section Links

-These guidelines are split into two main sections: one that coveres **level placements** and one that coveres **record management**.
+These guidelines are split into two main sections: one that covers **level placements** and one that coveres **record management**.
 Although each section of these guidelines is located in the table of contents to the right, we understand that the list is quite long, so a list of links to the important sections could be helpful.

 ## Level Placements